Trade war fears, market rout to weigh on BOJ's upbeat outlook

 Escalating trade friction would hurt Japan’s export-reliant economy.
 Investors’ safe-haven demand pushed the yen near a 16-month high on Wednesday, a move Tokyo policymakers fear could hurt profits and discourage firms from raising wages.

-“It’s not an imminent threat to the BOJ’s recovery scenario but risks to look out for,” a person familiar with the bank’s thinking said, a view echoed by two other sources.
+“It’s not an imminent threat to the BOJ’s recovery scenario but risks to look out for,” a source familiar with the bank’s thinking said, a view echoed by two more sources.

-The March rate review will be the final one before a BOJ leadership change, in which two new deputy governors will replace incumbents departing on March 19.
+The March rate review will be the final one ahead of a BOJ leadership change, which would bring in two new deputy governors who replace incumbents departing on March 19.

 The government reappointed Kuroda to serve another five-year term when the current one ends on April 8.

-Japan’s economy expanded an annualised 0.5 percent in October-December thanks to robust capital spending, and unemployment hit a 25-year low in January, reflecting solid growth.
+Japan’s economy expanded an annualised 0.5 percent in October-December thanks to robust capital spending, and job losses hit a 25-year low in January reflecting solid growth.

 But core consumer inflation remains well below the BOJ’s target, hitting 0.9 percent in January, forcing the bank to keep ultra-loose policy despite the rising cost of prolonged easing.